BowlingX/marklib/README.markdown

 #### Constructor Arguments

 - 1) `HTMLDocument` document -> the document instance used
-- 2) `string` [cssClass], optional -> a class that is applied on each marking container (for styling)
+- 2) `Object` [options], optional -> an object containing setting for marklib (see Options)
 - 3) `HTMLElement` [context], optional ->
-    the context used to serialize / deserialize the rendering, if not given the document instance
+    the context used to serialize / deserialize the rendering, if not given the document instance.

 ### Render by serialized result